This Chinese Chicken Salad recipe is probably my favorite year round main course salad. It’s healthy, satisfying, and insanely crunchy!

 This salad requires some serious chewing ~ in a good way ;)

 The cast of characters is simple, but somehow the combination is so much better than the sum of the parts.
 Once you toss everything together with the dressing, which is a simple mix of rice vinegar and sesame oil, it’s sheer heaven.

 Homemade crunchy wontons are super quick and easy to make at home.

 Of course, if I’m honest, I have to admit that one of the highlights of this salad is the homemade wonton strips that I make so easily myself.
 You can buy packages of wonton wrappers in most grocery stores, they’re in the refrigerated section wherever you find tofu.
 They’re translucent little square sheets of dough that I just slice into thin strips and fry up quickly in a little hot oil.
 They’re incredibly good.
 You’ll find yourself hunting them down with every bite, so be sure to make lots.

 Don’t worry about having leftover wonton wrappers, you’ll want them around to make my:

 Napa, or Chinese cabbage, which does actually come from China, also helps to give this salad that amazing crunch ~ If you have to substitute lettuce, I would go with a super crunchy one, like iceberg or romaine.

 I love this salad because it’s completely seasonless.
+Now that you know how to make the best Chinese chicken salad, you can it eat year round!
 It makes the best light meal in spring and summer, but you can still find all the ingredients in the colder months ~ it’s a salad superstar.

 - 10 wonton wrappers (more if you like!)